jakemurphycollins/TillerProject/README.md

 - A C / C++ compiler (For Windows: https://www.mingw-w64.org/downloads/#w64devkit)

 ## How To Run Unit Tests
-**_NOTE:_** The compiled build folder was included in the zip file, if you just want to run the output skip to step 4
 1. Open a terminal and navigate to the root of the project `/TillerProject`
 2. Run: `cmake --preset tests`
    - If you just copied the project to your system, you will need to clean